steadylearner/cargo-publish-example/README.md

 #### What left

-* [cargo fmt](https://github.com/rust-lang/rustfmt), [cargo clippy](https://github.com/rust-lang/rust-clippy) etc with some script files before publish?
-Include some commands to help the development.
-Include Travis CI.(How to use cargo install cargo-expand in it to use macrotest or exclude expand/ and pass/?)
+* [cargo fmt](https://github.com/rust-lang/rustfmt), [cargo clippy](https://github.com/rust-lang/rust-clippy) with Travis CI.(How to use cargo install cargo-expand in it to use macrotest or exclude expand/ and pass/ and test only pass/ to save time?)

 * documentation style //! at lib.rs similar to README.md. /// and unit tests at each files in src/